 Money supply and liquidity appear to be increasing.
 The global M1 measurement is currently rising at a rate of around 10% p.a., the fastest since the introduction of the stimulus packages following the Great Recession of 2007.
 Such a rapid rate of growth in the money supply is generally expected to lead to inflation.
 However, that is not the case as most interest rates remain low.
 What does this mean for the factoring industry?
 Historically, factoring has been perceived as countercyclical, performing well during economic downturns.
-Recent analysis of global markets indicates that factoring is positively correlated with economic growth, and even demonstrates high beta coefficient.
+According to the FCI Annual Report, recent analysis of global markets indicates that factoring is positively correlated with economic growth.
+Additionally, it even demonstrates high beta coefficient.
 For example, when there are increases in economic growth rates, the growth rate of factoring increases as well.
-This is also evident during decreases in economic growth rates, with the growth rate of factoring also decreasing.
+From the FCI Annual Report, this is also evident during decreases in economic growth rates, with the growth rate of factoring also decreasing.

 John Brehcist, the FCI director, asserts that accurate economic forecasting is extremely difficult to come by, especially considering the ever-shifting events in today’s modern economy.
-It’s clear that factoring growth is associated with GDP and trade growth; the challenge and opportunity for FCI are to help develop the opportunity through enhancing capability and capacity.
+From the FCI Annual Report, it’s clear that factoring growth is associated with GDP and trade growth; the challenge and opportunity for FCI are to help develop the opportunity through enhancing capability and capacity.
 The FCI pillar roles of Connect, Educate, and Influence is key to achieving this goal.